rbogusze/raspberry_fun/docs/temperature_gathering.md

 Screenshot from 2019-07-25 15-42-06.png
 Screenshot from 2019-08-07 11-07-19.png

-I believe the one certain way to say that we are suffering from IO bottleneck is to look at 'Time Spent Doing I/Os' metric, where when it reaches 1s it means that for 1s all the system was doing was waiting 1s for IO.
-It is kind of weird, and probably something like %IO utilisation would be better here, but if we tread it like in 1s I was doing IO for 1s then it is clear that IO it all that is happening.

-So, so far we can handle on average 12 TPS and mysql IO subsystem is the bottleneck.
+So far we can handle on average 12 TPS and mysql IO subsystem is the bottleneck.
 We could try to improve that by upgrading to a better/faster SD card but first let's understand why this is happening.

 The way this simple producer is written is that after every insert into the table a commit is issued.
 In RDBMS like mysql commit is a pretty expensive operation in terms of IO, as the database has be sure that data is permanently written to disk before returning a confirmation to the client that the commit succeeded.